magento/devdocs/README.md

 Magento Developer Documentation
 =================================

 Welcome!
-This site contains the latest Magento developer documentation for the developer beta release.
+This site contains the latest Magento developer documentation for ongoing Magento 2.0 releases.

 To contribute, please fork the develop branch.
 We won't accept pull requests into master.